Julen Guerrero: International career

 On 27 January 1993, when still only 19, Guerrero made his debut for Spain in a friendly with Mexico, in Las Palmas.
 He went on to play 41 games and score 13 goals, and also represented the nation at the 1994 and 1998 FIFA World Cups and UEFA Euro 1996.

 Among Guerrero's personal international highlights were hat-tricks against Malta (3–0 in Attard, on 18 December 1996) and Cyprus (8–0, 8 September 1999).
 His last international took place in October 2000.

 Guerrero also played 11 times for the Basque Country autonomous team between 1993 and 2006, scoring six goals – this included another hat-trick in 1997, against Yugoslavia.
 Both were records for some years, although Xabi Prieto went on to appear in more matches and Aritz Aduriz scored more goals.

 Style of play

 Often hailed as one of the greatest attacking midfielders of his generation, Guerrero was ambidextrous, and was renowned for his free kicks and finishing skills, derived from his sharp nose for goals.
 He was often referred to by the media as El Rey León (The Lion King) and La Perla de Lezama (The Pearl of Lezama).

+Coaching career

+Immediately after retiring, Guerrero took charge of the Lezama youth ranks, leaving the post after two years.
+He was subsequently in charge of Spain's youths, working with the under-16s, under-15s and under-17s until his departure on 5 June 2023.

+On 20 June 2024, Guerrero was appointed manager of Amorebieta, recently relegated to Primera Federación.
+On 29 October, with only one win in ten matches and with his team bottom of the table, he was dismissed.

 Personal life

 Guerrero's younger brother, José Félix, was also a footballer and a midfielder.
-He also represented Athletic Bilbao, but only the reserves.
+He was also brought up at Athletic Bilbao, but only appeared for the reserve team.

 Julen also opened the Restaurante Julen Guerrero in Zamudio, and worked as an online columnist for Eurosport.
+His son Julen Jon Guerrero is also a midfielder who developed mainly at Real Madrid, represented Spain at youth levels and briefly played under his father at Amorebieta.